vgoriukhina/basket-task/README.md

 - Created unit tests to verify the functionality of the `BasketSplitter` class.

 ## Instalation
--Clone the repository to your local machine.
+- Clone the repository to your local machine.
--Import the project into your preferred Java IDE.
+- Import the project into your preferred Java IDE.
--Add the necessary dependencies (Jackson ObjectMapper) to your project.
+- Add the necessary dependencies (Jackson ObjectMapper) to your project.
--Initialize absolute path to the configuration file.
+- Initialize absolute path to the configuration file.
--min.
+- min.
 Java 17